Financial-Times/origami-website/_tutorials/new-component/create-a-new-component-part-1.md

 	</figcaption>
 </figure>

 The `div` tag in our demo may be any HTML tag provided there is a `data-o-component` attribute.
 The `data-o-component` attribute identifies the root of our component and its [owned dom](/spec/v1/markup/#owned-dom).
-A component may act on a DOM element using JavaScript if it, or any ancestor, has a data attribute containing the component’s name.
+A component may act on a DOM element using JavaScript if the DOM element, or any ancestor, has a data attribute containing the component’s name.
 There is also a CSS class `o-example` in our demo.
 Origami components may only style a DOM element with CSS if it, or any ancestor, has a class which starts with the name of the component.
 There are more details in the [markup section of the component specification](/spec/v1/markup/) but we'll revisit this when adding CSS styles and JavaScript to our component.

 ## Part Two: Base Styles